billsix/programmingFromTheGroundUp/docs/source/memoryint.rst

        movl  $SYS_BRK, %eax
        int   $LINUX_SYSCALL

-When we reach this point in the code, %ebx; holds where we want the next region of memory to be.
-So, we add our header size and region size to %ebx;, and that's where we want the system break to be.
+When we reach this point in the code, %ebx holds where we want the next region of memory to be.
+So, we add our header size and region size to %ebx, and that's where we want the system break to be.
 We then push all the registers we want to save on the stack, and call the ``brk`` system call.
 After that we check for errors: